Lartu/ldpl/CONTRIBUTING.md

 If you are submiting issues, PLEASE be as clear as possible.
 Tell us where the error happened, tell us what where you doint, what code triggered it, etc. It just doesn't work when someone posts "please fix this function it doesn't work thx bye".

 If you are submiting a drawing, feel free to take any artistic license you like.
-"Look mom, I drew the LDPL dragon!".
+"Look mom, I drew the LDPL dinosaur!".

 If you are submiting LDPL fanfiction, please ask yourself why am I doing this.
 Then kindly create a pull request.